ImAyrix/er/README.md

 ---

-"Easy Regex" is a valuable and straightforward tool that takes your regular expression and showcases the matched parts of the text in the output.
+"Easy Regex" is a valuable and straightforward tool that takes your regular expression and displays the matched parts of the text in the output.
 Give it a try and witness its usefulness in action.

 ## Usage Examples
 Suppose we possess a file that encompasses a plethora of information, comprising ASN numbers.
 Our objective is to extract solely the ASN numbers.
 Let us witness how our tool accomplishes this task for us...